 Work that is inferior to that which is expected at the college level will earn a grade no higher than 75.

 The assignment of extra credit is my decision, and is usually connected with attempts to encourage your participation in (or attendance at) extra- and co-curricular events.
-Unless otherwise stated, extra credit will be considered only if your final grade is close to a grading threshold (see above), and will be applied only at my discretion.
+Unless otherwise stated, extra credit will be considered only if your final grade is close to a grading threshold (see above), and will be applied only at my discretion at the end of the semester.

 Evaluation of in-class participation will be based on three components: